raspberrypilearning/getting-started-with-the-twitter-api/learn.md

- By creating a Tweeting Babbage you will learn:
+ By following this guide you will learn:

-- How to use the Twitter API to send tweets and upload pictures using Python
+- How to create Twitter API keys to use in an application
-- How to use GPIO and the camera module to use a push button as a trigger to take pictures
+- How to use Twython to send tweets using Python
-- How to automate a Python script to run when the Raspberry Pi boots
+- How to upload images to twitter using Twython
-- How to embed a Raspberry Pi inside a Babbage Bear
+- How to live stream tweets from Twitter